Ford Theater (radio series): Writers and scripts

 Zachary said initially that eight prominent writers had been commissioned to create original scripts for the series.

 The trade publication Variety noted that scripting for Ford Theater departed from the norm for radio programs in two ways.
 Prior to the show's debut, Kenyon & Eckhardt (the producing agency) announced that each 13-week cycle of the program would include at least two original scripts, with the remaining scripts being adaptations from films, novels, or plays.
 The agency sought outlines of scripts from freelance writers.
 A writer whose outline resulted in having a script assigned received $1000.
-If the script was used in a broadcast, he or she would receive an additional $1000.
+If the script was used in a broadcast, the writer would receive an additional $1000.
 The agency paid another $1000 if the program used the script a second time.
 Another break with tradition was that rights to the script reverted to the author after the second performance.

 By November 1947, original submissions had not matched the agency's hopes.
 The New York Times reported that the problem lay not in the number submitted but in their quality: "... several hundred have been submitted but only a very small fraction are suitable for broadcast and an infinitesimal number acceptable."
 The program met its quota of using two original scripts during its first 13 weeks, but only one was in store for use in the second 13 weeks.
 The report suggested that the money offered was not comparable to what a similar amount of effort might earn a writer for a work for a film or a play.